ExpHP/vasp-poscar/README.md

 * Converting between direct and cartesian representations
 * Manipulating the scale and lattice with respect to each other (e.g. switching between scale and volume, or absorbing the scale into the lattice)

-`vasp-poscar` is **not really a crate for doing science.**  It will *never* provide things like symmetry analysis, primitive structure search, supercell construction, perturbation of positions, or cutting across a plane, etc. It won't tell you what the masses of your ions are, and it *most certainly won't __ever__ attempt to automatically search for a file called `POTCAR` in the same directory to figure out things like atomic numbers.* (you know who you are...).
+`vasp-poscar` is **not really a crate for doing science.**  It will *never* provide things like symmetry analysis, primitive structure search, supercell construction, perturbation of positions, or cutting across a plane, etc.  These things are simply not its job.

-These things are simply not its job.
-The expectation is that the data read by `vasp-poscar` may be used to construct an instance of a more versatile---and more opinionated---`Structure` type **implemented in another crate.**  (of course, if you are designing such a type, you are invited to depend on this crate as a parsing backend!)
+The expectation is that the data read by `vasp-poscar` may be used to construct an instance of a more versatile—and more opinionated—`Structure` type **implemented in another crate.**  (of course, if you are designing such a type, you are invited to depend on this crate as a parsing backend!)

 ## License